-According to the model, conditional on having chosen to become a criminal, the decline in commute times allows individuals to commit crimes in more profitable destinations.
+Conditional on having chosen to become a criminal, the decline in commute times allows individuals to commit crimes in more profitable destinations (e.g., near downtown).
 In this sense, criminals substitute away from local crime and start committing crimes in neighborhoods with high model-implied returns to crime, particularly in the CBD.